actions-marketplace-validations/Pablommr_kubernetes-eks/README.md

           KUBE_YAML: path_to_file/file.yml
 ```

 <br>

 # Usage

-To use this action, you just need a user that has permission to apply artifacts in your EKS cluster.
-For more information, see this [link](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html).
-Also, set up the necessary environment variables listed below.
+To use this action you need an IAM user with permission to apply resources in your EKS cluster.
+For more information, see the [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html).

+Set up the environment variables listed below and point to your manifest files via `KUBE_YAML` (individual files) or `FILES_PATH` (directory).

 <br>